Portugal national futsal team

 The Portugal national futsal team represents Portugal in international men's futsal competitions and is controlled by the Portuguese Football Federation.
-They are the reigning FIFA Futsal World Cup champions, the current and back-to-back winners of the UEFA Futsal Championship, and the first team to win the Futsal Finalissima.

 Portugal has won the 2021 FIFA Futsal World Cup, the European Championship in 2018 and 2022 and the 2022 Futsal Finalissima.
 They are one of only four teams to win the World Cup as well as one of four to be crowned European champions and the winners of the first ever Futsal Finalissima.
 Portugal are, together with Spain, the only team from UEFA to be world champions and the only team, also alongside Spain, to successfully defend their European title.
 They are the only team to win the World Cup title as reigning European champions.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.